-In the literature discussions on removing ambiguity of Lagrangians in data-driven identification are mostly absent: its necessity is sometimes avoided by assuming that torques are observed [22], an explicit mechanical ansatz is used [2].
+This needs to be contrasted to aforementioned methods of the literature for learning Lagrangians, for which convergence guarantees are not provided or which do not provide uncertainty quantification of linear observables.
+Moreover, in the literature discussions on removing ambiguity of Lagrangians in data-driven identification are mostly absent: its necessity is sometimes avoided by assuming that torques are observed [22], an explicit mechanical ansatz is used [2].
 In other works regularisation is done implicitly without discussion [16], ad hoc as in the author's prior work [37], or relates to neural networks [30, 42, 40] only.

-Methodologically, the method of the present article stands in the context of meshless collocation methods [53] for solving linear partial differential equations since it solves (1.3) for L. It overcomes the major technical difficulty to prove convergence even though the Lagrangian density is not unique even after regularisation.
+Methodologically, the method of the present article stands in the context of meshless collocation methods [52] for solving linear partial differential equations since it solves (3) for L. It overcomes the major technical difficulty to prove convergence even though the Lagrangian density is not unique even after regularisation.
 For this, the article exploits a relation between posterior means of Gaussian processes and constraint optimisation problems in reproducing kernel Hilbert spaces that was presented in a game theory context by Owhadi and Scovel in [44] and was employed to solve well-posed partial differential equations using Gaussian Processes in [12].
-Moreover, interpolation and smoothening theory [3, 36, 58] is applied to prove the aforementioned lower bounds for convergence rates.

-1.6.
-Outline.
-The article proceeds as follows: Section 2 continues the review of continuous and discrete variational principles that was started in the introduction.
+Outline The article proceeds as follows: Section 2 continues the review of continuous and discrete variational principles that was started in the introduction.
 Moreover, it presents symplectic structure and Hamiltonians as linear observables of Lagrangian systems and it reviews the ambiguity of Lagrangians.
 Section 3 introduces methods to regularise the inverse problem of finding Lagrangian densities given dynamical data.
 In Section 4 we briefly review reproducing kernel Hilbert spaces and aspects of Gaussian fields.
 A more detailed discussion of the underlying theoretical concepts is provided in Appendix A. The section proceeds with an introduction of our method to learn continuous and discrete Lagrangians and to provide uncertainty quantifications for linear observables.
 Section 5 contains numerical experiments including identification of a Lagrangian and Hamiltonian for the coupled harmonic oscillator and convergence tests.
 Section 6 provides a theoretical convergence analysis of the method including a proof of the method's convergence.
-Moreover, lower bounds for convergence rates are derived in Section 7.
-The article concludes with a summary in Section 8.
-A list of notation with reoccurring symbols is supplied at the end of the article as a glossary.
+Additionally, convergence rates are derived.
+The article concludes with a summary in Section 7.

-2. Background - Lagrangian Dynamics
+2. Background - Lagrangian dynamics

 2.1.
-Continuous Lagrangian theories.
+Continuous Lagrangian theories

 2.1.1.
-Definition of associated Hamiltonian and symplectic structure.
+Definition of associated Hamiltonian and symplectic structure

 Let us continue our review of Lagrangian dynamics to fix notations and to explain the ambiguity that is inherent in the inverse problem of identifying (discrete) Lagrangians to observed motions.
 We postpone a provision of a more detailed functional analytic settings to the convergence analysis of Section 6 and refer to the literature on variational calculus [24, 51] for details.